-- "Temporary" or "Sacrificial" coatings -- must survive during the installation and have the ability to protect the CP coating they are protecting - Purely physical property resistance - Choice of abrasion resistance and toughness vs. lubricity - Lubricity is how much wear is caused to a surface by a given wear inducing object in a given amount of time.
+- "Temporary" or "Sacrificial" coatings -- must survive during the installation and have the ability to protect the corrosion coating they are protecting - Most are purely physical property resistance

 SO, WHAT TO USE?

 - Dependent upon your specific HDD

 - Geological information

 - Pipe size, wall thickness, pull length

 - HCA location

 - Deflection requirement (how much bending will the pipe encounter)

 - Any temperature limitations to consider either low or high?

 - Not only exterior of pipe but interior product as well

 - Pipeline contractor (and coating applicator) experience

 - Initial corrosion coating selection

 - On site vs. plant application

 - Cost